 There is no one-size-fits-all ranking system for the Karate belt colors.
 Different styles of Karate (and sometimes schools within the same style) use different belt systems.
-The colors of the belt are typically the same, but the colors go in a different order and some systems drop a color or two.
+The colors of the belt are typically the same, but the colors go in different order and some systems drop a color or two.

 Sometimes stripes are added to show progression within a rank before graduating to the next rank.
 For example, you may remain a white belt for several months as you begin training.
 However, as your skills develop you’ll earn 1, 2, or even 3, stripes on your belt before graduating to the next color.